FalseSunrise/Keywords_Highlighter/README.md

 ### Simple keywords and PhD highlighter that works on every web page

-Install using Tampermonkey or other userscript manager of yourchoice:
+Install using Tampermonkey or other userscript manager of your choice:
 https://github.com/FalseSunrise/Keywords_Highlighter/raw/refs/heads/main/Keywords_Highlighter.user.js

 ## Description